 If you’re my Jennings-Freeman cousin reading this entry, please be advise of our family’s heart history and take heed.

 In closing, I say when people know better, they do better.
 Aunt Adele didn’t know how to show affection equally.
-Alternatively, I could describe her actions as there were too many pieces and nephews.
+Alternatively, I could describe her actions as there were too many nieces and nephews.
 There were nearly ten of them.
 Aunt Dell focused on one child per family to share her presence and presents.

 After all, she was the princess, who became a divorcee’ that ruled her world like a Queen.